 Sommer: Highs or lows, happy or sad, positive or negative—your partner has your back.
 Through 365 days of working together, we’ve hit our highest point, then fallen to our lowest point.
 The best part of the radio roller coaster is the constant, my work wifey.

 We have proven to each other, through actions and words, that we are a strong unit that can do better work together.

 Work Muse: What are the most important things an employer can do to support a job share team they manage?

 Sommer: If there are problems, you must address them with both job share partners.
-Meetings about anything job-related should be held with both partners—they’re a unit and share the responsibilities of the role.
+Managers should hold meetings about anything job-related with both partners—they’re a unit and share the responsibilities of the role.
 Don’t break us apart as ‘part-timers’ because we are not.
-I am always getting asked if this jobshare dissolves would I come back to work full time.
-Well…I may not work 5 days but I put my time in!
+I am always getting asked if this job share dissolves would I come back to work full time.
+Well…I may not work five days but I put my time in!